 To Capital A/C……Credit

-We will take the same example and record in the ledger entry system.
+We will record the same example in the ledger entry system.

 Ledger entry would be recorded in the “T” format.